-The candidate's presentation skills are not being tested therefore presentation notes are acceptable but not encouraged, candidates should be able to communicate the presentation effectively.
+The candidate's presentation skills are not being tested therefore notes are acceptable but not encouraged.
+They should only be used to support the PowerPoint presentation slides.

 The external assessor may wish to ask some questions related to the presentation or seek points of clarification.